 |Changi (Singapore)||65 542 9727|

 Malaysia’s currency is Ringgit Malaysia (RM or MYR).
-Bureau du Change outlets are plentiful, including a number of Travelex branches which can be found across Kuala Lumpur.
+Bureau de Change outlets are plentiful can be found across Kuala Lumpur.

 Current exchange rate information can be found at www.xe.com.

 Payment The most commonly accepted credit cards are MasterCard, Visa, American Express, JCB, Diners Club and their affiliates.

 Banks Banks are open Monday to Friday, 9.15am to 4.00pm, depending upon the branch.
 Automated Teller Machines (ATMs) are widely available.

 Shopping hours Popular shopping precincts in Kuala Lumpur are open seven days a week, from 10.00am to 10.00pm.

 There are several ways to get to the Kuala Lumpur Convention Centre.
 Maps to the Kuala Lumpur Convention Centre Kuala Lumpur Convention Centre on Google Map.